The Best Food Shows on Netflix Right Now

-With all of Food Network's programming over on Hulu, what food shows are left on Netflix?
-The answer to that question is a lengthy one if you were to name all of them, so we're just narrowing it down to the best of the streaming giant's offerings, which just keep improving.
-From the latest heady docuseries to food-obsessed fiction, here's everything food-related you need to watch on Netflix right now.
-We recommend a steady diet of the shows on this curated list, which changes frequently as Netflix's programming, so check back when you're hungry for something new.
+With all of Food Network's programming over on Discovery+ and Hulu, what food shows are left on Netflix?
+The answer to that question is a lengthy one if you were to name all of them, so we're just narrowing it down to the best of the streaming giant's originals and exclusive offerings.
+From the latest heady docuseries to competition shows, here's everything food-related you need to watch on Netflix right now.
+This curated list changes frequently as Netflix cycles through programming, so check back when you're hungry for something new.

-The Big Family Cooking Showdown (2017- )If you're out of Great British Baking Show episodes to watch, this is the perfect show to fill the gentle British cooking competition show-sized hole in your life.
-You'll recognize Nadiya Hussain, the eminently loveable sixth season winner of GBBO, as one in the pair of Mel and Sue-type hosts who encourage the sets of British families competing to show off their home cooking synergy to Michelin-rated Italian chef Giorgio Locatelli and famous British cooking instructor Rosemary Shrager.
+The Big Family Cooking Showdown (2017– )If you're out of Great British Baking Show episodes to watch, this is the perfect show to fill the gentle British cooking competition show-sized hole in your life.
+You'll be especially pleased to know that eminently lovable sixth season winner of GBBS Nadiya Hussain is one in the pair of Mel and Sue-type hosts.
+She's there for encouragement, as sets of British families competing to show off their home cooking synergy to Michelin-rated Italian chef Giorgio Locatelli and famous British cooking instructor Rosemary Shrager.

 The Chef Show (2019– )To prepare for his 2014 film, Chef, director/actor Jon Favreau teamed up with real-life chef and and famed Kogi taco truck founder Roy Choi to learn the trade.
 For a Netflix docuseries, the two decided to reunite, this time with both of them in front of the camera, to document their shared travels and experiences cooking with a variety of specialty chefs in order to learn about their cuisines and culture.
 It's a charming travelogue, as many food series are, but with Hollywood hot shot Favreau at the forefront, the show is able to pull some exciting celebrity guests, from Marvel stars (including a truly wild appearance by Gwyneth Paltrow) to Seth Rogen, making it especially fun to watch the intimate experience of cooking with someone.

-Chef's Table (2015- ) & Chef's Table: France (2016- )Over the years, the histrionic formula for the Chef's Table series has become such a caricature of itself that it earned its very own Documentary Now! parody.
-That's not to say the series isn't worth your time -- it's the standard bearer for profiling fine-dining chefs and their often Michelin-starred restaurants on camera, treating the dishes that glide across the table (or sometimes that are the table) as if they were famous pieces of art.
+Chef's Table (2015–2019) & Chef's Table: France (2016)Over the years, the histrionic formula for the Chef's Table series has become such a caricature of itself that it earned its very own Documentary Now! parody.
+That's not to say the series isn't worth your time—it's the standard bearer for profiling fine-dining chefs and their often Michelin-starred restaurants on camera, treating the dishes that glide across the table (or sometimes that are the table) as if they were famous pieces of art.
 Chef's Table is the pinnacle of food porn pretension and snobbery, but who among us is above indulging in a little beautifully shot, vicarious snobbery now and then?

-Chef's Table: BBQ (2020- )Like Chef's Table before it, Chef's Table: BBQ follows the same format of profiling chefs and their precious culinary creations, but this rendition focuses on -- you guessed it -- pitmasters and their barbecue.
+Chef's Table: BBQ (2020– )Like Chef's Table before it, Chef's Table: BBQ follows the same format of profiling chefs and their precious culinary creations, but this rendition focuses on—you guessed it—pitmasters and their barbecue.
 This one's a little less pretentious and a little more homespun than the original series, though.
-It of course gets your mouth watering by highlighting the tradition of preparing delectable smoked and flame-grilled meats, but it also manages to get your tear ducts flowing too by telling heartfelt stories of pitmasters who put their all into their cooking.
+It, of course, gets your mouth watering by highlighting the tradition of preparing smoked and flame-grilled meats, but it also manages to get your tear ducts flowing too by telling heartfelt stories of pitmasters who put their all into their craft.
 The stories here aren't about the pitmasters who might first come to mind when you think about the trade, like the 85-year-old Texan chef named Tootsie, but it's all the better for it.

-Cooked (2016)Michael Pollan is easily the most famous food thinker today.
+Cooked (2016)Michael Pollan is one the most famous food thinkers today.
 This four-part docuseries based on his book of the same name centers each episode around nature's elements and how they affect the way we cook around the world without ever diving so far down a science-y rabbit hole that it becomes inaccessible.
-Directed by Alex Gibney, who also made the Enron documentary, the Scientology documentary, and Netflix's series Dirty Money, Cooked asks us to reexamine our connection to the things we put inside our body, like so much of Pollan's work does.
+Directed by famed Alex Gibney (Going Clear, Dirty Money), Cooked asks us to reexamine our connection to the things we put inside our body, like so much of Pollan's work does.

 Kantaro: The Sweet Tooth Salaryman (2017)A computer programmer ditches his well-paying job to get into the publishing sales biz, specifically to buy himself more time during his work week so he can stop off at Toyko's best dessert shops in between meetings to fuel his true passion: food blogging.
 Anyone can relate to the show's celebration of life's small indulgences in the face of a shitty job.
 Based on the manga Saboriman Ametani Kantarou, the series brought to life is goofy as hell depicting Kantaro's over-the-top inner monologues and cut scenes where his brain on dessert is allowed to wander.